GitHub is Echoes most commonly used integration. Its purpose is to subscribe to events in order to collect information about merged pull requests.

 To avoid creating unnecessary noise for engineers or teams that wouldn't yet be included in Echoes reporting, checks are only run if the author of the pull request belongs to a team within Echoes configuration.
 For others, the check will be shown as skipped.
 This is helpful to onboard your organization progressively, or if you have an open source repository with external contributors.

-GitHub checks can be disabled on a team-per-team basis through the teams settings.
+GitHub checks can be switched on a team-per-team basis through the teams settings.